 Common mistakes

 - Treating the Prüfungsbericht as an afterthought.
 The long-form report is a statutory requirement under §321 HGB with specific content requirements.
-Teams that leave it to the final week consistently underestimate the effort.
+Teams that leave it to the final week of the engagement consistently underestimate the effort.
 For mid-sized clients, it is a 40-80 page deliverable that requires partner-level review.

-- Assuming LCE eligibility based on client size alone.
+- Assuming the IDW AuS LCE framework applies based on client size alone.
 LCE eligibility depends on complexity criteria (IT systems, group structures, accounting policy complexity), not size thresholds.
 A small GmbH with complex intercompany arrangements or significant use of fair value accounting may not qualify.

 Related guides: